Koszul Duality for Quasi-split Real Groups: Principal block in the equivariant derived category

-\begin{prop} Let $G$ be a semisimple algebraic group with an involution $\theta$ such that the fixed point set $K$ of $\theta$ is connected and of real rank one.
-Let us write $Z$ for the flag manifold of $G$, $S$ for a closed $K$-orbit and $C$ for a Cartan of $K$.
+is surjective.
+This follows from: \begin{prop} Let $G$ be a semisimple algebraic group with an involution $\theta$ such that the fixed point set $K$ of $\theta$ is connected.
+Let us write $Y$ for the flag manifold of $G$, $S$ for a closed $K$-orbit on $Y$ and $C$ for a Cartan of $K$.
 Then we have a surjection

 \end{prop}